barberislab/GEMMER/GEMMER_documentation.md

     * [DataTables](https://datatables.net/)

 ## Introduction
-GEMMER (**GE**nome-wide software for **M**ulti-scale **M**odeling data **E**xtraction and **R**epresentation) aims to generate publication-quality visualizations of interactions between protein-coding genes in [Saccharomyces cerevisiae](https://en.wikipedia.org/wiki/Saccharomyces_cerevisiae) and serve as a data-integration hub.
+GEMMER (**GE**nome-wide tool for **M**ulti-scale **M**odeling data **E**xtraction and **R**epresentation) aims to generate publication-quality visualizations of interactions between protein-coding genes in [Saccharomyces cerevisiae](https://en.wikipedia.org/wiki/Saccharomyces_cerevisiae) and serve as a data-integration hub.
 The visualizations are genome-wide and multi-scale in the sense that the visualizations allow compartment localization, cell cycle expression and functional data to be projected onto the network using data from various other databases.
 Furthermore, all this data may be inspected online and downloaded at the user's convienence.

 GEMMER aids (modeling) research by providing:
 - Effortless data integration from 3 databases